PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 	![Table of Contents](ToC)

+**Note**: If a page only contains one level 1 header, it's considered a page title, and not included in the table of contents.

 ### Markdown inclusion

 It is possible to include other local markdown documents directly into the flowing text of the current document.
 This is done by loading the document,